What is fostering?

 Why do children need support?

-Since 2008 , the number of children in care in England has increased every year, and the number of registered foster carers has not kept up with this demand.
-This leaves us with not enough homes for children that need them.
-We desperately need more foster carers to offer help and support to children in our communities.
+Since 2008, the number of children in care in England has increased every year, while the number of registered foster carers has not kept pace.
+This means there are not enough homes for children who need them, and more local foster carers are urgently needed.

 Want to know more?